New generalisation of Jacobi's derivative formula: Preliminaries

 \subsection{Verification}

-All relations are verified by direct computation of the left and right hand sides.
-Curves with real branch points are used.
-Period matrices $\omega$, $\omega'$ are computed explicitly, as well as matrix $\tau$ for each curve.
-Hyperelliptic curves of genera $3$, $4$, $5$ and $6$ are taken, and theta functions with characteristics up to multiplicity $3$.
+Formulas \eqref{thomae1Ord}--\eqref{thomae2Ord} as well as all the relations presented below had been verified by direct computation of the left and right hand sides for all possible partitions.
+Curves with real and complex branch points had been used.
+Period matrices $\omega$, $\omega'$ had been computed explicitly, as well as matrix $\tau$ for each curve.
+Hyperelliptic curves of genera $3$, $4$, $5$ and $6$ (four curves with different sets of branch points in each genus) had been taken.